fireship-io/fireship.io/hugo/content/about.md

 With JavaScript of course.
 More specifically, the UI mostly relies on Web Components via Angular Elements.
 User auth and all backend cloud resources are handled by Firebase.
-The static HTML and content is managed with Hugo
+The static HTML and content is managed with Hugo.
 - it's the JAM Stack on steroids.

 ### What Tools do you Use?

-- **Code** with VS Code, [Fira Code](https://github.com/tonsky/FiraCode) font and [vscode-icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons)
+- **Code** with VS Code, [Fira Code](https://github.com/tonsky/FiraCode) font, and [vscode-icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons)
 - **Video Production** with Adobe Premiere.
 - **Graphics** with Figma and AfterEffects.